ComPWA/pycompwa/doc/source/install/build.rst

 ~~~~~~~~~~~~~~

 In this set-up, we first tell the virtual environment to monitor the source
 code directory as an install directory.
-So, navigate to the :doc:`local
+So, navigate to the base folder of the
-repository <get-the-source-code>` then, depending on which :doc:`virtual
+:doc:`local repository <get-the-source-code>` then, depending on which
-environment </install/virtual-environment>` you chose, do the following:
+:doc:`virtual environment </install/virtual-environment>` you chose, do the
+following:

 .. code-block:: shell
   :caption: if you :ref:`use a Conda environment